ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 <br>

-### 4.3 Open Chat's Popover on Opener Button press
+### 4.3 Toggle Popover with the Opener Button

-To toggle the Chat's popover on the Opener Button press, we need to add a `click` listener that updates the `open` property - `true|false`.
+To toggle the Chat's popover on pressing the Opener Button, we need to add a `click` handler that updates the `open` property.

-- Add the `onOpenerBtnClick` listener to `src/Chat.ts`:
+- Add `onOpenerBtnClick` handler to `src/Chat.ts`:

 ```ts
 class Chat extends UI5Element {